On the unramified Eisenstein spectrum: Integrals and residues from K-theory point of view

 In other words, this extracts the constant term in $z$ in the $z\to \infty$ expansion of $(f(x,z),\eta_x)$.
 Note this distribution is invariant under rescaling of $z$, and therefore its definition does not depend on the local trivialization.
 This procedure is illustrated in Figure \ref{lift_eta}.

 Example \ref{ex_C1} is the most basic example of attracting lift to $\bG^\sigma = \sigma = \Ct$.

 For $\cF\in K_{\bG}(\bX)$ the push-forward

 may be computed by localization and equals the expansion at $z=\infty$ of a rational function in $z$.
-In \eqref{eq:71}, $z$ is the character of the defining representation of the $\C^\times$ fiber in \eqref{eq:60}, and $[z,z^{-1}]]$ denotes Laurent power series in $z^{-1}$.
+In \eqref{eq:71}, $z$ is the character of the defining representation in the $\C^\times$ fiber in \eqref{eq:60}, and $[z,z^{-1}]]$ denotes Laurent power series in $z^{-1}$.

 \begin{Proposition} Let $\widetilde{\bG}$ and $\widetilde{\bX}$ be as in \eqref{eq:62}, where the action of $\sigma$ on $\bX$ is attracting as in \eqref{eq:54}.
 If the action of $\bG^\sigma$ on $\bX^\sigma$ is cohomologically proper then the action of $\widetilde{\bG}$ on $\widetilde{\bX}$ is cohomologically proper and